Showing posts with label 9. Show all posts

 and zoomed below

-SH Kerfoot (see map) had a creative garden/park space north of the Lake View House that probably added to the area's interest by visiting Chicagoans.
-Pine Grove was a subdivision that consisted of parcels of land for sale apparently owned by EE Huntley and managed by him and his business partner James Rees.
+S.H.
+Kerfoot (see map) had a creative garden/park space north of the Lake View House that probably added to the area's interest by visiting Chicagoans.

-Room Boarding
+Once a Room Boarding House

 with assistance from a historican Todd Cannon